Chase Savings Account Review 2023

-And if you don't bank with Chase already, you can open a new checking account to link.
+And if you don’t bank with Chase already, you can open a new checking account to link to your Chase savings account.
 The other option is making sure you keep an average daily balance of $300 or more in savings.

 As a side note, this account can be good for parents who want to introduce kids to savings.
 You can add your child to the account to avoid the fee while they learn the ropes of saving and earning interest.